Welcome to Time Machine Designs

 In the spotlight

-Our first payware release is Hadrian's Wall 180, the world's first digital reconstruction of Hadrian's Wall, developed exclusively for MSFS 2020.
+Our first payware release is Hadrian's Wall 180, the world's first digital reconstruction of Hadrian's Wall, developed exclusively for Microsoft Flight Simulator 2020.
 It includes: - 73 miles of Roman Wall, accurately following the terrain of northern England - 158 turrets - 78 Milecastles - 18 individually modelled legionary forts plus two Romano-British villages - 4 Roman bridges with corrected river courses - Over 140 unique building models - Over 5,000 "surgical" terrain modifications to clear the route of the wall whilst leaving rest of the sim's scenery intact - A User Guide that includes background about Hadrian’s Wall and the HW180 design process "Hadrian's Wall 180 really gives a sense of the environment, the imposition, the integrated system and culture of the Wall.”
 Dr Richard Cole, Lecturer in Digital Classics, University of Bristol

 MSFS Scenery